dotnize/tanstarter/README.md

 Better Auth is currently configured for OAuth with GitHub, Google, and Discord, but can be easily modified to use other providers.

 If you want to use email/password authentication or change providers, update the [auth config](./src/lib/server/auth.ts#L36) and [signin page](./src/routes/signin.tsx) with your own UI.
-You can use [shadcn/ui login blocks](https://ui.shadcn.com/blocks/login) or [@daveyplate/better-auth-ui](https://better-auth-ui.com/) as a starting point.
+You can use [shadcn/ui login blocks](https://ui.shadcn.com/blocks/login) as a starting point.

 ## Goodies